 Our staff of professional counselors also offers interest and personality inventories to help students select a major or choose a career path.
 Also available are tests to identify learning difficulties.
 Outreach and group sessions are offered on a variety of topics.
 Past group topics have included: depression; stress and coping; eating disorders; abusive relationships; self-injury; loss and mourning; alcohol’s impact on sexually transmitted diseases (STDs); self-esteem issues; diversity; interests pertaining to families of alcoholics; and assertiveness training.
 The Counseling Center staff facilitates new support groups for special populations on specific topics as needed.

 Counseling Center services are free and available to all current WestConn students.
-The center is located on the second floor of the Student Center, Room 222.
+The center is located on the second floor of the Student Center on the Midtown campus, Room 222.
 For an appointment, call (203) 837-8690 or visit the Counseling Center weekdays between 8:30 a.m. and 4:30 p.m.

 The Substance Abuse Prevention Program (CHOICES)

-The CHOICES Office provides accurate, current information on alcohol and other drugs, conducts individual screenings and assessments for students on a voluntary or referral basis, refer students to counseling and support services on and off campus, provide support for any student who is concerned about someone else’s use/abuse by advising ways they can make a difference, plan educational workshops and presentations for residence halls, clubs, Greek Life and athletic teams and run support groups for students who are trying to make positive changes in their lives.
+The CHOICES Office provides: accurate, current information on alcohol and other drugs; conducts individual screenings and assessments for students on a voluntary or referral basis; refers students to counseling and support services on and off campus; provides support for any student concerned about someone else’s use/abuse by advising ways they can make a difference; plans educational workshops and presentations for residence halls, clubs, Greek Life and athletic teams; and runs support groups for students who are trying to make positive changes in their lives.

-All services are confidential and we encourage all students to participate in our programs, activities, the Alcohol Task Force and Choices Peer Educators Program throughout the year.
-For more information, please call (203) 837-8898 or stop by Litchfield Hall room 101, Monday through Friday 9:00 a.m. through 5:00 p.m.
+All services are confidential and we encourage all students to participate in our programs, activities, the Alcohol Task Force and Choices Peer Educators Program.
+For more information, please call (203) 837-8898 or stop by Litchfield Hall, Room 101, Monday through Friday 9 a.m. through 5 p.m.

 Career Development Center

 The spiritual needs of the students are served by a staff of three religious leaders of the Roman Catholic, Protestant, and Jewish communities.
-They offer students opportunities for workshop celebrations, service projects, pastoral counseling, community outreach, and various programs of a religious, ethical, and philosophical nature.
+They offer students opportunities for workshop celebrations, service projects, pastoral counseling, community outreach, and various programs of a religious, ethical and philosophical nature.
 Available to the students are places for study, reflection, friendship, and relaxation at the Student Center and the Newman Center (across the street from Newbury Hall).
-Campus ministers can be reached at: (203) 744-5846 (Catholic); (203) 837-8328 (Protestant); and (203) 438-8330 (Jewish).
+Campus ministers can be reached at: Catholic –– Student Center 224, (203) 837-3240 or Newman Center, (203) 744-5846; Protestant –– Student Center 223, (203) 837-8328; for Jewish leadership, call Student Affairs at (203) 837-9700.

 Childcare at WestConn

-The WCSU Child Care Center, operated by EDUCATION CONNECTION and accredited by NAEYC, the National Association for the Education of Young Children, offers childcare in its facility in Alumni Hall on the midtown campus.
+The WCSU Child Care Center, operated by Education Connection and accredited by the National Association for the Education of Young Children, offers childcare in its facility in Alumni Hall on the Midtown campus.
 The Center provides a developmentally appropriate early childhood program as well as a safe environment for children ages 3-5.
 Evening care for ages 3-12 is available but contingent upon sufficient enrollment.
 To register your child, or for further information, visit the Center or call (203) 837-8733.